 Check our full fixture list below including start times and broadcast details.

-How to watch Rugby World Cup fixtures in the UK
+How can I watch the Rugby World Cup fixtures in the UK?

 All 48 matches will be shown live across various ITV platforms.